RoryBr1/Milestone-2/readme.md

 ![Contact Us modal window](wireframes/feature-contact-modal.png)<br>
 Modal window opened when "Contact" is clicked either on the desktop or mobile navigation.
 User is prompted to enter their name, e-mail address, and a message to send to the web team.
-The modal window can be closed by clicking the "X" in the top-right corner of the modal.<br>
+The modal window can be closed by clicking the "X" in the top-right corner of the modal.<br><br>

  ![Contact Us error message shown when the user attempts to submit an incomplete form](wireframes/feature-error-message.png)<br>
 Error message shown if the user attempts to submit an incomplete form <br><br>